The64thGamer/cheeseepedia/content/wiki/2023-international-pizza-expo-conference-event.md

 ## Attendance

-CEC Entertainment did not host any booths for Chuck E. Cheese, Peter Piper Pizza, or Pasqually's Wings, but did have multiple corporate staff attend the event.<sup>(1)</sup> These staff were labeled 'Buyers' on their nametags, meaning they attended the event looking for partnerships or collaborations with other companies.<sup>(2)</sup>
+CEC Entertainment did not host any booths for Chuck E. Cheese, Peter Piper Pizza, or Pasqually's Wings, but did have multiple corporate staff attend the event.{{< cite 1 >}} These staff were labeled 'Buyers' on their nametags, meaning they attended the event looking for partnerships or collaborations with other companies.{{< cite 2 >}}
 The four attendees were:

 - David Mckillips (President & Chief Executive Officer)